bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace.md

 # Marketplace
-A tutorial that demonstrates a simple marketplace with Python microservices and a VueJS web application.
+A tutorial that demonstrates a simple marketplace with Python microservices and a VueJS Web App.

 ## Goal